xaxxon/v8toolkit/README.md

 the code written to use it will not link and spew errors about std::string being an undefined symbol.

 Start the build by going into the v8 directory and running `make native`.
-This will build V8 for the platform of the computer.
+This will build V8 static libraries for the platform of the computer.
 Running `make all` will attempt to build for x86, x64, as well as ARM and can lead to errors if the environment isn't set up for cross compiling and takes much longer.

+(more options, such as building a shared library are here: https://github.com/v8/v8/wiki/Building%20with%20Gyp)

 Once this finishes, from the v8 directory, type `cd out/native` and then run `./d8` (a javascript shell) to verify success. (ctrl-d to quit d8)